chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 In this example, the call to `add(undefined, 1)` throws an error because `second` hasn't yet been initialized when `first` is initialized.
 At that point, `second` is in the TDZ and therefore any references to `second` throw an error.
 This mirrors the behavior of `let` bindings discussed in Chapter 1.

-I> Function parameters have their own scope and their own TDZ that is separate from the function body scope.
-That means the default value of a parameter cannot access any variables declared inside the function body.
+I> <u>Function parameters have their own scope and their own TDZ that is separate from the function body scope.
+That means the default value of a parameter cannot access any variables declared inside the function body.</u>

 ## Working with Unnamed Parameters